CreationUnter/fashion-suggestion/fashion recommender system/README.md

 User Satisfaction with Similar Styles: Users may not appreciate being recommended clothing in the same style, color, or pattern as what they have previously purchased.
 Effectiveness of KNN Model: A K-nearest neighbors (KNN) model may not cater to diverse user preferences, leading to suboptimal recommendations.
 Image-Based Preference Model: While this approach helps address the cold start problem, it may limit the discovery of new styles that users might also enjoy.
-While predicting user satisfaction is possible through defined evaluation methods, accurately capturing human emotions and preferences remains a complex challenge.
-This project aims to enhance user satisfaction by employing a variety of effective recommendation models.